Shiru99/JSPs-Servlets/Servlet - Request Session ServletConfig Context/Readme.md

 - Application or context scope

     Context scope starts from the point where a web application is put into service (started) till it is removed from service (shutdown) or the web application is reloaded.
 Parameters/attributes within the application scope will be available to all requests and sessions.

+---

+### Request getParameter vs getAttribute :

+- getParameter() returns http request parameters.
+Those passed from the client to the server.
+For example http://example.com/servlet?parameter=1.
+Can only return String

+- getAttribute() is for server-side usage only - you fill the request with attributes that you can use within the same request.
+For example - you set an attribute in a servlet, and read it from a JSP.
+Can be used for any object, not just string.